Laboratory Training 1

 1.3 Greatest Common Divisor

-Create a console application in the Main() function, which has a static local function (with the result type void) for calculation of the greatest common divisor of two positive integer numbers by the simplest Euclidean algorithm.
-Numbers must be passed as parameters with the ref attribute.
+Create a console application in the Main() function, which has a local function (with the result type void) for calculation of the greatest common divisor of two positive integer numbers by the simplest Euclidean algorithm.
 As a result of the function, the initial values must be replaced by the value of the greatest common divisor.
 You should call the created local function for different arguments.

 Develop a program that is defined and initializes two-dimensional array of integers, and create jagged array, which lines contain even elements of the first array.